Flight-Free-UK/flight_free_uk_website/source/posts/is-the-rising-social-stigma-around-flying-misplaced.html.markdown

 The second argument in the article is

-> That 2% of global emissions happens in return for extraordinary benefits.
+> **"The 2% of global emissions happens in return for extraordinary benefits.**\
->
-> _~ not just individuals being able to go on holiday and to see friends and family \[but] the rapid movement of people and goods in an interconnected world, and all of the cultural, social and economic benefits that come with that._
+> _~ not just individuals being able to go on holiday and to see friends and family \[but] the rapid movement of people and goods in an interconnected world, and all of the cultural, social and economic benefits that come with that."_

 It depends on your definition of ‘benefits’.
 While there is no doubt that international travel has given us a huge amount in terms of social and cultural progress, we cannot ignore the downsides.
 We have shrunk the world to such an extent that we forget what a privilege it is to be able to travel so far, so fast.
 The number of ‘conscious’ travellers is very small compared to those who see the world as their playground.
 We sit on a beach with other Brits and drink cocktails.
 We might be charmed by the local culture, but do we genuinely interact with it?
 And what about over-tourism?
 Those cities that are overrun with hen and stag parties?
 Their residents would probably argue with our definition of ‘extraordinary benefits.’